🌐 HomeStoriesthe KANational Team CompetitionsFWC 2026 Club Strength Index: Which National Teams Have the Strongest Club Base?

 At the top of the CSI are teams such as France, Spain, England, Germany and Portugal.
 Their squads are strongly connected with elite-level club football and contain players from clubs with very high KA ratings.
 These teams combine individual quality, squad depth and a strong club-football background.

 However, the CSI also shows that club-level strength does not automatically translate into national-team performance.
 A strong squad on paper may underperform, while a team with a more modest club profile may achieve better tournament results.
+Among the teams listed above, Germany serves as a good example of this.

+On the other side, Mexico shows the opposite pattern.
+The team won its group and passed to R16 (4 wins, zero goal againts) despite having more moderate CSI profiles.
 Mexico’s squad is built mainly around players from Mexican clubs and mid-level European clubs, without the same elite-club concentration visible in the strongest European national teams.

 This contrast is precisely what makes the CSI useful.
 It does not replace the tournament table and it does not mechanically predict match results.
 Instead, it provides a complementary analytical layer.
 It helps identify which national teams are overperforming or underperforming relative to the club strength of their squads.